 Their eyes would grow wider.“What kind of saw they use?”

-“Probably something like a hand held power jig saw.
+“Probably something like a small hand held power Skilsaw.
 I didn’t ask.”“And when it's all over this artificial knee is going to work like your God given knee?”

 That’s what they say.”“Is that right.”

 Those farmers used that particular line "is that right" not as a question.
+Their voice didn’t rise at the end of the sentence.
 They didn’t expect an answer.
-Their voice didn’t rise.
 You didn’t know exactly what they meant.
 That’s what they intended.
 They rarely expressed disbelief, giving you the benefit of the doubt.
 But they doubted a lot of things without showing it.We would hear a tractor down the lane.
 When we looked, a rack wagon stacked with bales would be making its way toward the barn.
 We would pull on those yellow cotton work gloves and head back towards the haymow.